ghostbsd/ghostbsd-build/README.md

 * SCFB support with automatic best resolution for UEFI enabled systems with Intel/AMD graphics

 ## System Requirements
-* TrueOS 18.06 or GhostBSD 18 for AMD64
+* Latest version of GhostBSD or TrueOS
 * 20GB of free disk space
 * 4GB of free memory

-Note: GhostBSD 11.1, and earlier releases, cannot be used to build ISO.
+Note: GhostBSD 18.06 and earlier releases cannot be used to build ISO.

 ## Initial Setup
 Install the required packages: